Guy Halsall: Career

 In 1990 Halsall was awarded a postdoctoral research fellowship at the University of Newcastle.
 From 1991 to 2002 he was a permanent lecturer, and then reader, in early medieval history and archaeology at Birkbeck, University of London.
 In 2003 he moved to the University of York, and was promoted to a professorship there in 2006.

 In December 2012, Halsall briefly attracted attention in the Times Higher Education after a University of York student newspaper, Nouse, published an intemperate message he had sent to students enrolled on an undergraduate course, concerning non-attendance at lectures.

 In June 2013, Halsall was one of the signatories to an open letter criticising the proposed changes to the British history curriculum being implemented by Conservative Minister for Education Michael Gove.
 The letter expressed the opinion that the proposed reforms were "underpinned by an unbalanced promotion of partisan political views" in that they emphasised an Anglocentric "national triumphalism" and thus contravened the Education Acts of 1996 and 2002.

-Halsall’s doctoral students have included the late antique historians Catherine-Rose Hailstone and James M. Harland.
+Halsall's doctoral students have included the late antique historians Catherine-Rose Hailstone and James M. Harland.

 Theories

+Along with Walter Goffart, leader of the Toronto School of History, Halsall argues that the fall of the Western Roman Empire should be traced to internal developments within the empire itself, and that the barbarians were absorbed into Roman civilization, on which they had minimal influence.
+Halsall argues against the existence of a unified ethnic culture for Germanic-speaking peoples, which he associates with 19th-century nationalism.

 Halsall disagrees strongly with a group of historians associated with the University of Oxford, among whom Peter Heather is a leading member.
-This group contends that Germanic tribes had more stable ethnic identities than previously assumed, and that the migrations of these peoples, facilitated by the expansion of the Huns, contributed significantly to the fall of the Western Roman Empire.
+This group contends that Germanic tribes had more stable ethnic identities than posited by many other scholars, and that the migrations of these peoples, facilitated by the expansion of the Huns, contributed significantly to the fall of the Western Roman Empire.
+Halsall traces these theories to Nazi influence, and fears that such theories may be used to strengthen racism and opposition to immigration.
+Halsall also contends that the Vienna School of History, although explicitly formed to combat Nazi influence in the study of Germanic peoples, has in fact based its theories upon Nazi theories, although this is not explicitly acknowledged by them.